-The new initiative will incorporate the piloting of two new CMALT strands, for early career candidates, and for candidates in senior and leadership roles.
+The new initiative helped incorporate the piloting of two new CMALT strands, for early career candidates, and for candidates in senior and leadership roles.

 We worked on a sister project in partnership with AELP which has developed a diagnostic tool which is designed to help employment and learning providers assess their approach to blended learning.

 Learning Futures is a £1 million learning technologies programme commissioned and funded by The Education and Training Foundation.
 The programme will run until September 2015 and will develop the capability and capacity of the education and training workforce to use learning technologies effectively in order to improve outcomes for learners and employers.
 ALT is a member of the Steering Group for the programme.

 ALT is a member of the Strategic Advisory Group of the Innovate UK project led by the Tinder Foundation.

 - Changing the Learning Landscape

 After its second year, Changing the Learning Landscape is about enabling higher education institutions in England, including colleges of further education providing higher education, to bring about change in their strategic approaches to technology in learning and teaching.
 The programme is funded by Hefce and led by the Leadership Foundation for Higher Education in partnership with ALT, Higher Education Academy, Jisc and the National Union of Students.
 You can now download the final report here.